Chair, Second-class cabinItem Number: 75012 $1,995.00

 Two amazingly comfortable solid-mahogany chairs from second-class cabins on the Queen Mary.
 These chairs have a fascinating history.

 Originally used in second class on aboard the Mary, these chairs were eventually transferred for use on Caronia.
 This may sound like an odd thing to do, but transferring furniture from ship to ship was actually quite common at Cunard.
-As furniture on the ships became worn or damaged, it would be brought ashore for repair.
-When finished, it would be placed in storage until needed again on the Mary (or another ship of the line).
+As furniture on the ships became worn or damaged, it was brought ashore for repair.
+When finished, it was placed in storage until needed again on the Mary (or another ship of the line).

 Caronia had been designed for cruising, and she was removed from the Atlantic in the summer months and sent full-time cruising.
 When she had to do crossings to begin a cruise in another port, she often would deadhead empty.
 One happy result of this was she stayed profitable.
 Additionally, the lowest grade second-class cabins were no longer needed for her all first-class cruise schedule.
 So many of those cabins were given over to crew which instantly made them the recipients of the best crew cabins at sea.
 After all, even the worst second-class cabins on Caronia had full bath facilities.
 This would have happened around 1958-1960, and at that time, these chairs were moved from Queen Mary to Caronia.